Knowledge is power.

 What’s a good conversion rate?

-Well, according to Statistica, the average conversion rate for online shoppers worldwide is between 2.6 and 3 percent.
+The average conversion rate for online shoppers worldwide is between 2.89 and 3.31 percent.

 This means that out of every 100 visitors, two or three will convert.